Religion and abortion: Hinduism

-Classical Hindu texts strongly condemn abortion.
+Most classical Hindu texts strongly condemn abortion, although the Sushruta Samhita recommends it if the fetus is defective.
 The British Broadcasting Corporation writes, "When considering abortion, the Hindu way is to choose the action that will do least harm to all involved: the mother and father, the foetus and society."
-The BBC goes on to state, "In practice, however, abortion is practiced in Hindu culture in India, because the religious ban on abortion is sometimes overruled by the cultural preference for sons.
+The BBC goes on to state, "In practice, however, abortion is practiced in India, because the religious ban on abortion is sometimes overruled by the cultural preference for sons.
 This can lead to abortion to prevent the birth of girl babies, which is called 'female foeticide'."
 Hindu scholars and women's rights advocates have supported bans on sex-selective abortions.
 Some Hindus support abortion in cases where the mother's life is at imminent risk or when the foetus has a life-threatening developmental anomaly.

 Some Hindu theologians and Brahma Kumaris believe personhood begins at three months and develops through to five months of gestation, possibly implying permitting abortion up to the third month and considering any abortion past the third month to be destruction of the soul's current incarnate body.

 Islam

-All schools of Islamic law agree that abortion is permitted when the mother's life is in danger at any point in pregnancy.
-After 120 days (fertilization age), abortion is only permitted if the life of the mother is in danger, as after 120 days the fetus is believed to be a living soul.